 Duration: Approximately 10 minutes, depending on the queue

-- Walk up to an available counter, say a quick greeting and present these documents to the Immigration Officer.
-He or she will then ask you questions which you should respond to promptly and confidently.
+Walk up to an available counter, say a quick greeting and present these documents to the immigration officer.
+They will then ask you questions which you should respond to promptly and confidently.
 Otherwise, you’ll give the impression that you’re trying to hide something from them which might make you a prospect for offloading.

-- Leave the counter and line up at the second security screening just a few steps away.
-You will need to take off your shoes, belts, leftover coins, phones and other metal items from your pocket, which you can put in the trays provided in the area.
+Leave the counter and line up at the second security screening just a few steps away.
+Take off your shoes, belts, leftover coins, phones, and other metal items from your pocket, which you can put in the trays provided in the area.
 Again, you will need to put all your bags on the screening system, after which you can proceed to the officer waiting at the other end of the full body scanner.
-Once completed, collect and double check all your items and prepare for the last part of your airport experience.
+Once completed, collect and double-check all your items and prepare for the last part of your airport experience.

 What to prepare: Passport and boarding pass

 Duration: Approximately 45 minutes, depending on how early you finished the first two main steps and whether your flight is on time or not

 Upon passing the final security screening, watch out for signs just in front of you that will tell you where the departure gates are.
 Double-check your boarding pass for this information, and follow the signs that will lead you to your designated area.
 Try not to mistake the information as it will be a long way back to your starting point after you’ve taken the wrong direction.